-Multicast extensions to IP [1] have enabled a wide range of applications including real-time audio and video broadcasting, shared electronic white boards, software distribution and web-casting.
-One of the key advantages of multicasting lies, of course, in the efficient use of network resources-a single packet traverses each link in the multicast distribution tree and is replicated at fanout points.
+MULTICAST extensions to IP [1] have enabled a wide range of applications including real-time audio and video broadcasting, shared electronic white boards, software distribution and web-casting.
+One of the key advantages of multicasting lies, of course, in the efficient use of network resources - a single packet traverses each link in the multicast distribution tree and is replicated at fan-out points.
 Another advantage associated with IP multicast service, is as an abstraction for group communication, that is, users can join and leave a multicast session without explicit knowledge of its membership or of the structure of the distribution tree.
-Despite this clean abstraction, many IP multicast services can benefit from the explicit knowledge of membership and topology information.
-Depending on the scope of interest, IP multicast
+Despite this clean abstraction, many IP multicast services can benefit from the explicit knowledge of topology and membership information.